 Another reason you might want to look at traffic flow or the insides of packets is to try to forensically piece together what someone was trying to do, or what information they were trying to get into or out of your network.
 You can also work out exactly what information is being transmitted to or from one particular device.

-This can be a whole lot of really technically information though, and an absolute flood of packets!
+This can be a whole lot of really technical information though, and an absolute flood of packets all at once!
 It’s really overwhelming even if you do understand all the protocols and acronyms.
 But don’t worry, Wireshark is built to help you.
 Just have patience, it’s normal to be confused at first!
 A really powerful part of Wireshark is it’s filters, so learning how to use them well is the best thing you can do to to improve your skills with this program.
 You can filter types of packets in lots of ways, but also filter all the traffic from one source, or to one source.
 You can also extract data from packets, in case you would like to export and reconstruct images, for example.

 To start with it’s probably best not to connect Live to your own network because you’ll feel overwhelmed looking at all the packets.
 Try a pre-recorded capture of packets (a PCAP file) to have a look and get your bearings.
 Here is a small one to start you off: https://www.cloudshark.org/captures/0012f52602a3